rwhite35/demo_module_public/README.md

 ### .htaccess File

-Laminas MVC along with its ModuleManager and ServiceManager use Configuration Management to dynamically load views, controllers and artifacts that have been defined in a `route stack` object.
-The route stack is a merged set of `routes`, collated from each resources 'module.config.php` file.
-There are a couple additional configurations required to support dynamic autoloading.
+Laminas MVC along with ModuleManager and ServiceManager use Configuration Management to dynamically load views, controllers and other artifacts that have been defined in the `route stack` object.
+The route stack is a merged set of individual `routes` collated from each resources 'module.config.php` file.

 1. Confirm Apache (usually in httpd.conf) has enabled rewrite module ..* LoadModule rewrite_module modules/mod_rewrite.so